 How is CBD Made

-CBD or the Cannabiol oil gets derived through the plant cannabis sativa (hemp).
+CBD or the Cannabiol oil gets derived through the plant Cannabis Sativa.
 Rather than extracting the seeds and using them, the CBD gets extracted through the leaves, flowers, stalks and stems of the matured hemp plants.
-CBD oil gets extracted through different methods like ethanol, carbon dioxide and also olive oil.
+CBD oil gets extracted through different methods like ethanol, carbon dioxide and also natural oil.
 The method of extraction also plays part in CBD oil quality.

 How is Hemp Oil Made